-In order to obtain the experience required to achieve the company's goals, it has been necessary to recruit management from the international marketplace.
+In order to obtain the experience required to achieve the Company's goals, it has been necessary to recruit management from the international marketplace.
 Accordingly, executive pay is also viewed in light of the market from which our executives are recruited in order to be competitive with the relevant market.

 An executive's pay is also reviewed on promotion.
-There are no guaranteed base pay increases included in any executives' contracts.
+There is no guaranteed base pay increases included in any executives' contracts.
 Superannuation benefits are paid on behalf of Australian based executives.

-At this stage of the company's development, shareholder return is enhanced by the achievement of milestones in the development of the company's products.
-The company's remuneration policy is not directly based on its financial performance, rather on industry practice, given the company operates in the biotechnology sector and the company's primary focus is research activities with a long term objective of developing and commercialising the research & development results.
+At this stage of the Company's development, shareholder return is enhanced by the achievement of milestones in the development of the Company's products.
+The Company's Remuneration Policy is not directly based on its financial performance, rather on industry practice, given the Company operates in the biotechnology sector and the Company's primary focus is research activities with a long term objective of developing and commercialising the research & development results.
 At senior management level, performance pay is partly determined by achieving successful capital raising milestones to support its clinical programs and the achievement of clinical milestones in a manner that aligns the executive's performance pay with value creation for shareholders.

-The company envisages its earnings will remain negative whilst the company continues in the research and development phase.
+The Company envisages its earnings will remain negative whilst the Company continues in the research and development phase.
 Shareholder wealth reflects this speculative and volatile market sector.